pyvista/pyvista-tutorial/_sources/tutorial/06_vtk/a_1_transition_vtk.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 54-58
+GENERATED FROM PYTHON SOURCE LINES 49-53

-As you can see, there is quite a bit of boilerplate that goes into the creation of a simple `vtk.vtkImageData`_ dataset.
+As you can see, there is quite a bit of boilerplate that goes into the creation of a simple :vtk:`vtkImageData` dataset.
 PyVista provides much more concise syntax that is more "Pythonic".
 The equivalent code in PyVista is:

 ..
-GENERATED FROM PYTHON SOURCE LINES 58-62
+GENERATED FROM PYTHON SOURCE LINES 53-57

 .. code-block:: Python